kosmas12/kOS/README.md

 image.
 It must always be in the first sector of the media/image.

+This bootloader has been deprecated in favor of the below GRUB + Stage 2 bootloader, and is kept only for research purposes

 # Stage 2 Bootloader
 kOS has switched from using a stage 1 bootloader to using GRUB + a stage 2 bootloader.
 This provides several